Supporting At-Risk Students – A Pittsburgh Approach

 - Meeting with campus leaders to collectively share risk identification protocols across multiple institutions.
 This allows a sharing of best practices and policy changes to better address needs.

-- Hosting the first Collegiate Basic Needs Dialogue held at University of Pittsburgh on October 2, 2017.
-Participants included students, staff, faculty and community practitioners working in the sphere of collegiate food and housing insecurity, mental, emotional and physical wellness, and financial security.
+- Hosting several CBN Dialogue events, the first being the Collegiate Basic Needs Dialogue held at University of Pittsburgh on October 2, 2017.
+These events have included students, staff, faculty and community practitioners working in the sphere of collegiate food and housing insecurity, mental, emotional and physical wellness, and financial security.
 The Dialogue aimed to provide resources for campuses to meet the basic needs of their students and to cultivate a community of people working within this sphere in western Pennsylvania.

 Partnering with Eden Hall Foundation to Address Homelessness.